 Recent work has unveiled forgotten wonders such as the Lost Garden, and no walk through the grounds would be complete without a visit to Lady Alice’s Temple – the perfect lakeside place to stop, relax and just listen to the sounds of nature.

 If your walk through the Gardens has made you curious, you can try the local produce grown on site at either the Hillsborough Castle in the Weston Pavillion or the The Stable Yard Tea Room.
-For the full food experience, though, don't miss the Hillsborough Castle and Gardens Food Festival, which takes place in July each year.
+For the full food experience, though, don't miss the Hillsborough Castle and Gardens Food Festival, which takes place every August.

 And when you've finished wandering through history at Hillsborough, head to the town outside the castle grounds for a taste of local life in pubs such as The Plough Inn, The Hillside and The Parson’s Nose which serve food as well as drinks.